Marseilles, 1884 - Montreal, 1964

 Alfandri had notable collaborations with other designers and retailers.
 In 1945, McNellis Ltd. of Sydney, Australia, produced a line with his label.
 In April 1949, A. J. Freiman’s of Ottawa carried Alfandri copies of Dior dresses.
 In the spring of 1950, Alfandri announced a collaboration with Townley Frocks Inc. of New York to reproduce Claire McCardell designs for the Canadian market, an agreement which continued at least through 1951, when they were featured in a Chatelaine spread.

 He also endorsed fabrics and other products.
 In 1943 and 1946, Alfandri dresses were featured in advertisements for Courtaulds rayon fabric.
-In 1946 and 1947, Alfandri created dresses using Bruck Mills “Soap n’ Water” washable rayon fabrics, advertised at Ogilvy’s, Simpson’s, and Eaton’s.
+In 1946 and 1947, Alfandri created dresses using Bruck Mills “Soap n’ Water” washable rayon fabrics, advertised at Ogilvy’s, Simpsons’s, and Eaton’s.
 In 1948, Alfandri garments were shown in advertisements for Warner’s Le Gant “Sta-Up-Top” girdle by Parisian Corset Mfg.
 Co.
 Ltd., in 1949 for Mercury Dark-Seam Nylons, and even for Unik wooden doors in Architecture magazine.

 Retailers who carried Alfandri dresses in the 1930s and 1940s included Devlin’s Dress Salon in Ottawa, A.J.
 Freiman’s Co. in Ottawa, Holt Renfrew in Quebec City, Hudson’s Bay in Winnipeg, Fairweather’s in Toronto, and Florin Mullins in Sherbrooke.

 Alfandri recalled how his garments had always been distinguished by daring styling, particularly low décolletage, stating